MV ACX Crystal: 2017 collision

 At 01.30 local time on 17 June 2017 (17.30 UTC 16 June), ACX Crystal, carrying 1,080 containers from Nagoya to Tokyo, reported that it had collided with near Shizuoka, Japan, about 56 nmi south of the Yokosuka Japanese and US naval base at the entrance of Tokyo Bay.
 The merchant ship's port bow and bulbous bow suffered minor damage.
 Fitzgerald suffered severe damage to both her starboard side superstructure and her starboard side below the waterline.
 Fitzgeralds commanding officer and two sailors were injured and evacuated by helicopter, and seven Navy sailors were found dead in the damaged, flooded starboard compartments.

 NYK stated that none of the 20 crew members aboard the container ship, all Filipino, were injured, and that the ship was not leaking oil.
 They also confirmed their full co-operation with Japan Coast Guard's investigation of the incident, which began the same day.
 On 17 August 2017, Vice Chief of Naval Operations Admiral William Moran stated that "serious mistakes" were made by the Fitzgeralds "bridge team" (those conducting safety watch on board the ship's bridge) which caused them to lose "situational awareness," thus rendering it impossible to avoid the collision even after the ACX Crystal was sighted.
 By 18 September 2017, six senior officials in the US Navy had been removed from duty in connection with the Fitzgerald collision and the 23 August 2017 collision of its sister ship, the USS John S. McCain with the oil tanker MV Alnic MC.

+The estates of the Fitzgerald sailors killed in the collision and the sailors who were injured sued NYK in Federal court in Louisiana but their cases were dismissed because NYK was not subject to the jurisdiction of American courts.